Location

 }

-To update a location column using JSON, send the latitude, longitude, and address of the location (optional).
-Check out this mutation in action in our Postman library or follow along with these code samples!
+To update a location column with JSON, send the latitude, longitude, and (optionally) the address as fields on the location object.

 mutation {